 The crowd cheered, chanting “MVP,” as the terrified creature seemed frantic to search for an exit.

 “I feel a mixture right now of amused and sad,” Brown said.
 “Somebody’s gotta get the cat.
 Just let him into the bullpen.”

-Sarah Hollars, community cats coordinator for Animal Care Center of NYC, said, “Chasing a scared cat is never a good idea,”
+Sarah Hollars, community cats coordinator for Animal Care Center of NYC, told the Bronx Times that “chasing a scared cat is never a good idea.”